Vincibean/offer-kata/README.md

 - We don't need a fine-grained approach to dates (e.g. valid till the 17:00 of the 9th of August);
 - We didn't deal with timezones: we give for granted that the fronted will deal with that;
 - When deserializing a JSON containing a currency, if the currency is unknown, we default it to USD (currencies from all over the world are covered, though);
+- Error messages aren't localized;
 - We use JSON for requests/responses: it can be safely considered the standard nowadays;